robsouth84/wifi-hacking/README.md

 ## wifite
-I use wifite version in ubuntu repos with a [patch](https://github.com/robsouth84/wifite/blob/master/wifite.py), but will probably checkout [v2](https://github.com/derv82/wifite2) soon
+I prefer to use wifite version in ubuntu repos with a minor [patch](https://github.com/robsouth84/wifite/blob/master/wifite.py), but will probably checkout [wifite v2](https://github.com/derv82/wifite2) soon as it appears to be greatly improved.

 ### Passive Scanning: